RukayaOK/containerised-azure-function-app-terraform/README.md

 1. Function App has incorrect image name
 Error: In some cases the Function App Image will have a trailing in the Continuous Deployment configuration.
 Solution: Temporarily change the function app _image\_name_ variable, Apply the Terraform change, correct the function app _image\_name_ it, Apply the Terraform again

-## Future Improvements
-1. The Image Name and Azure Container Registry Name can be set as terraform variables and then called in the scripts/app to build and deploy the docker image rather than calling the Terraform output.
-This will mean the CI pipeline doesn't fail if the Terraform Infrastructure doesn't exist